The Kafue National Park is located in the centre of Western Zambia. The Kafue is the oldest and largest National Park in Zambia.

-In recent years Kafue National Park has experienced a well managed amount of investments and new Kafue safari lodges.
+In recent years Kafue National Park has experienced investments and new Kafue safari lodges.
 This has contributed to an upgrade in infrastructure and roads.

-The vast array of habitats contribute to this diversity and number of endemic species.
-Similarly the Kafue is not renowned for the sheer number of animals, but rather the rich variety of species.
+The vast array of habitats contributes to this diversity and the number of endemic species.
+Similarly, Kafue is not renowned for the sheer number of animals, but rather for the rich variety of wildlife species.
 The Kafue is home to the cheetah which is only found in Western Zambia.
 Activities include game drives, walks and boat cruises on the majestic Kafue River.

 Travellers looking for a Zambia safari in an untouched wilderness, with a unique diversity of species should definitely choose the Kafue National Park.